-Addiction Among Asian-Americans And Pacific Islanders
+Addiction Among Asian Americans and Pacific Islanders

-Here are also notable facts and figures:
+Here are some notable facts and figures:

-- 24.7% of NHOPIs and 12.4% of Asian-Americans engaged in binge drinking within the past 30 days, from a 2013 survey
+- 24.7% of NHOPIs and 12.4% of Asian-Americans engaged in binge drinking within the past 30 days, according to a 2013 survey.

-Risk Factors For Substance Abuse
+Risk Factors for Substance Abuse

 History of mental health disorders